siarheidudko/hulk/README.md

   - set_this_method - type request (GET, POST and others)
   - set_req_total - number of requests for attack
   - set_req_in_min - limit download of requests per minute
-  - stdout  (for hulk.core, hulk.func) - output function (console.log or write to file)
+  - stdout  (for hulk.core, hulk.func) - output function (console.log, write to file, your output function with a single incoming argument as a string)
   - path (for hulk.file) - path to the file for report output

 - Setting (process arguments for hulk.cli)